Buildings in the town

 The Rhineside promenade is perfect for a stroll and the Electoral Castle and museum are also worth visiting.

-Address: at the junction of Rheinallee and Michael-Bach-Strasse, Boppard
+Address: Junction of Rheinallee and Michael-Bach-Strasse, Boppard

 Site: The Turner plaque is located at the entrance to the riverside park (Rheinanlagen)